 Returning Home — program resources for community reintegration, vocational readiness, pre-release, parole, and aftercare.
 These resources meet the standards of the Second Chance Act in helping to rehabilitate former offenders. [more]

 Mental Health, Behavioral Health and Dual Diagnosis — these resources address behavioral health and dual diagnosis issues.
-They include counselors' tools, DSM-IV checklists, client and counselor worksheets, MI and treatment planning suggestions, and workbooks.
+They include counselors' tools, DSM checklists, client and counselor worksheets, MI and treatment planning suggestions, and workbooks.
 These comprehensive behavioral health resources address more than 20 issues, including anxiety, depression, aggression, PTSD, self-injury, and sleep disorders.
 New resources address the seriously mentally ill populations, including psychotic spectrum and mood disorders.
 These behavioral resources are widely used in state and federal Bureau of Prisons (BOP) programs for males and females.
 Multiple states and federal prisons use these mental health resources system-wide for adult and juvenile correctional programs. [more]

 Spanish Language Resources — Spanish language substance abuse treatment and other program resources.
 Una Libertad Nueva includes comprehensive programs for adults and juveniles, including over 60 workbooks (available in both English and Spanish versions).
 Also appropriate for ad seg populations. [more]

 Life Skills — Resources for improving life skills.
 Pathways to Daily Living and our Interpersonal Communications Skills programs include more than 100 one-hour lessons, with detailed lesson plans, client worksheets, and skill-building activities.
 They are supplemented by Problem Solving program resources and the Vocational Readiness/Employment Preparation program.
 They are also used in drug court and diversion programs, and meet the standards of the Second Chance Act in helping to rehabilitate former offenders. [more]

 In-Cell Study — a workbook-based cognitive change program for administrative segregation or self-study.
 Resources provide inmates with several program options that improve understanding of the thoughts and feelings contributing to their addictions, dependencies, and other behavioral problems.
 Additional resources support the transition from ad seg to general population. [more]

 Vocational Readiness Programs — Materials are designed for community and correctional vocational readiness programs (adult and juvenile versions available).
 Developed for clients who do not have extensive work histories, these workbooks and lessons guide the process of self-examination, confidence-building, preparation, job-seeking, interviewing, and keeping a job.
 These resources meet the standards of the Second Chance Act in helping to rehabilitate former offenders. [more]